 Kate pointed out that if you are the first person in your organisation to be asked to look at content strategy, you might find yourself working in all these areas, but in the long run, they should be delegated to the appropriate specialists who can follow the Content Strategy plan.
 In brief, the first part of content strategy is to assess business need, express it in term of business outcomes and write a business case.
 It is part of the job to get a decent budget for the work!
 When you have a clear idea of what the business wants to achieve, the next question is – where are we now?
 What should we look at?
 You will need to audit current content and who is producing it and why.
 Assess the roles of everyone in the content lifecycle – not just writers and editors but also who commissions, creates and manages it as well as who uploads it, and archives it.
 Then look at the processes that enable this.
 Benchmark against standards to see if the current system is ‘good enough’ for purpose.
 Define the scope of your audit appropriately.
 The audit is not a deliverable, though vital business information may emerge.
 It is to help you see priorities by perhaps doing Gap Analysis.
 Then create a requirements matrix which helps clarify what is top priority and what not.

 From this produce a roadmap for change and each step of the way keep the business on side.
 A document signed off by a Steering Committee is valuable to ensure the priorities are acknowledged by all!

 The discussion that followed considered the work in relation to staff concerns.
 For example people might be scared at the thought of change, or worried about their jobs.
 It was great to have such experienced speakers to meet concerns that were raised.
 The meeting ended with Kate demonstrating some of the positive outcomes that could be achieved for organisations.
 There is huge potential for saving money and improving public facing content.

 This is taken from a report by Conrad Taylor.
-To see the full report, follow this link: Content Strategy
+See the full report on Conrad Taylor’s website: Content Strategy